High Variance vs Low Variance Slots — What the Labels Mean

 | The Megaways format specifically | Check individual titles | Most are high variance, but a few (Eye of Horus Megaways, Centurion Megaways) are lower |

-Ultimately, there is no single “best” variance level.
+There’s no single “best” variance level.
 It depends on how you prefer a game to behave.
-What matters most is that your choice is informed rather than accidental.
-Checking variance before you play takes less than a minute.
-And it tells you more about how a session will feel than almost any other single metric.
+What matters is that your choice is informed rather than accidental.
+Checking variance before you play takes less than a minute, and it tells you more about how a session will feel than almost any other single metric.

 Written by: